Jean Louise Finch

 The novel’s main protagonist, an intelligent, stubborn, twenty-six-year-old woman from Maycomb, Alabama.
 Jean Louise, along with her brother Jem, was raised by her father Atticus and their black housekeeper Calpurnia.
-Growing up, Jean… (read full character analysis)
+Growing up, Jean… read analysis of Jean Louise Finch

 The single father of Jean Louise and Jem, a respected small-town lawyer and member of the state legislature.
-At the time of the novel he is seventy-two and has bad rheumatoid arthritis in his… (read full character analysis)
+At the time of the novel he is seventy-two and has bad rheumatoid arthritis in his… read analysis of Atticus Finch

 Alexandra Finch (Aunt Alexandra)

 Atticus’s sister, a classic “Southern lady” who is proud of her heritage as a Finch and always well-mannered, haughty, and disapproving.
 She and Jean Louise clash on almost every subject, but Jean Louise is grateful to Alexandra for coming to take care of Atticus.

 Dr. John Hale Finch (Uncle Jack)

 Atticus’s brother, a former bone doctor who is now a retired eccentric obsessed with Victorian literature.
 Jack speaks in a convoluted and confusing way, but is very intelligent and gets along well with Jean Louise.

 Jeremy Atticus Finch (Jem)

 Jean Louise’s older brother, who dies suddenly of a heart defect years before Go Set a Watchman takes place.